Pre1ude0/ringamajig/static/updateLog.md

+# Version 1.6.3
+- Fixed the site tile builder outputting false names for meta variables ~~this is why testers exist but wtv~~
+- Fixed some goofy sticky placement with the notifications on some pages
+- Fixed the notifications not showing up due to falty environment variables

+---

 # Version 1.6.2
 - Made a notification system for the webring in case there is a need
 - Fixed an issue where the site card builder wouldn't output any code